Income-Driven Repayment Plans: Pros and Cons for Borrowers

 You’ll Carry Debt for a Long Time Before Forgiveness

-Borrowers in a 20 or 25-year repayment term will still be repaying their own student loans when their children enroll in college.
-They are less likely to have saved for their children’s college education and will be less willing to borrow to help them pay for school.
+Borrowers with a 20- or 25-year repayment term will still repay their student loans when their children enroll in college.
+However, they are less likely to have saved for their children’s college education and will be less willing to borrow to help them pay for school.

 Is an Income-Driven Repayment Plan Right for You?